Terminus

 • We love the idea of the TARDIS crew being trapped amidst a leper colony.

-• Terminus delivers some feeble cliffhangers.
+• Terminus delivers some truly feeble cliffhangers.

 • The score here is quite atmospheric – especially for an era where Now That’s What I Call Synth is the default soundtrack.

-• There’s some truly ginormous hair on display.
+• There’s some ginormous hair on display.

 • What a horribly garish TARDIS console.
 Is it new?
 Or had our subconscious blocked it out previously?